Haile Family Early Career Assistant Professor of Information Sciences and Technology

 Dr. Grossklags has been an invited visiting professor at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland, during the summers of 2011 and 2012, an invited visiting researcher at Copenhagen Business School during the summer of 2013, and an invited visiting scientist at EURECOM during the summer of 2014.
 He was the technical plenary speaker on the topic of user practices and privacy and a panelist at the Internet Engineering Task Force (IETF) Annual Meeting 81 in Quebec City, Canada.
 Jens has given invited talks at Harvard University, Princeton University, Cornell University, Carnegie Mellon University, University of Michigan, HEC Lausanne, University of Cambridge, École Normale Supérieure, CyLab Japan, HP labs and DoCoMo USA laboratories and many other wonderful research universities and laboratories.

 Dr. Grossklags serves as the Program Committee Chair (jointly with Bart Preneel, KU Leuven) of FC 2016 (20th Anniversary of the International Conference on Financial Cryptography and Data Security) and the Chair of the Special Session on Security Economics at CSF 2016 (29th IEEE Computer Security Foundations Symposium).
 He previously acted as the Program Committee Chair of USEC 2015 (NDSS Workshop on Usable Security), the Chair and Program Committee Chair of WEIS 2014 (Workshop on the Economics of Information Security), and the Program Committee Chair (jointly with Jean Walrand, UC Berkeley) of GameSec 2012 (Third Conference on Decision and Game Theory for Security).
-He is currently contributing to the international program committees of ECIS 2015 (European Conference on Information Systems) and WEIS 2016 (Workshop on the Economics of Information Security).
+He is currently contributing to the international program committees of ECIS 2016 (European Conference on Information Systems) and WEIS 2016 (Workshop on the Economics of Information Security).
 He is an active reviewer for leading journals by the ACM, IEEE, and INFORMS, and funding organizations including the NSF, DoD and Swiss NSF.
-Dr. Grossklags is a Lifetime Member of the ACM, and a Senior Member of the IEEE.
+Dr. Grossklags is a Senior Member and Lifetime Member of the ACM, and a Senior Member of the IEEE.